JaidevSK/Landslide-Susceptibility-Mapping-using-Machine-Learning-MATLAB-Excellence-in-Innovation-Project/README.md

 - Setup the training parameters and run the code.
 - For the youtube video, click this link.
 ## Novelty of this Method Implementation
--This method enables the user to use **only MATLAB** to generate the landslide susceptibility maps from the raster files of the distribution of the parameters under consideration.
+- This method enables the user to use **only MATLAB** to generate the landslide susceptibility maps from the raster files of the distribution of the parameters under consideration.
 - This method is user friendly and the user can use the same code for many different locations by just changing the links to files in the first page.
 - This method provide the user the flexibility to analyse on a particular part of the raster file, which we call as the Region of Interest.
 This ability of the code has been innovatively brought in by the clever use of the image segmenter application.
 - The user can upload the data in terms of many raster file formats such as .jpg, .png, .webp, .jpeg, etc.